top of page

 a) SYMPTOMS

-Compression of the nerve inside the tooth is the cause of a painful state and a symptom of an internal problem.
-Within certain limits, this pathology can take on mild forms, and manifest itself as a high thermal sensitivity of the tooth itself.
-In a sense, the dental pulp is able to compensate for the effects of irritation, but of course within certain limits.
+Compression of the nerve inside the tooth is the cause of pain and is symptom of an internal problem.
+Within certain limits, this pathology can show mild forms, and manifest itself as a high thermal sensitivity of the tooth itself.
+In a sense, the dental pulp is able to compensate for the effects of irritation, but of course within limits.
 Beyond a certain threshold, the pulp is no longer able to compensate and becomes irreversibly ill.

 c) PULP NECROSIS

-The next stage of the pathology is the cell death of the pulp and the cessation of its vital functions.
-At this point the tooth becomes a kind of reservoir for bacteria, which colonize the inside and develop dangerous toxins, progressing towards the exit from the root through the apex.
+The next stage of the pathology is the cellular death of the pulp and the ceasing of its vital functions.
+At this point the tooth becomes a sort of bacterial reservoir: they colonize the inside and develop dangerous toxins, progressing towards the exit of the root through the apex.

-Particularly stable granulomas and long-standing, in particular physical conditions they can evolve into Cysts.
+Particularly stable granulomas, if long-standing in particular physical conditions can evolve into cysts.
 The cyst is distinguished from the granuloma because it has a peripheral epithelium that delimits it, and for the radiographic image with very sharp edges.
 It is sometimes said that the inside of a cyst does not contain bacteria, however it is a relatively minor problem.
-The truly remarkable fact is that unfortunately a cyst often does not regress with the removal of the bacterial load alone from the tooth (root canal treatment) and must be surgically removed.
+The truly remarkable fact is that unfortunately a cyst often does not regress with the removal of the bacterial load from the tooth (root canal treatment) and must be surgically removed.

 DEVITALIZATION

-It is a procedure (often performed urgently while the tooth is in acute pulpitis), with which the aim is to medicate the tooth in order to free the patient from painful symptoms.
-In its various versions, it undoubtedly includes a temporary restoration of the volume of the tooth (if the cause of the problem is a caries) with a more or less permanent filling, and the complete removal of the dental pulp as possible.
+It is a procedure (often performed urgently while the tooth is in acute pulpitis), aiming at medicating the tooth in order to free the patient from painful symptoms.
+In its various versions, it undoubtedly includes a temporary restoration of the volume of the tooth (if the cause of the problem is a caries) with a more or less permanent filling, and the removal of more dental pulp as possible.
 The tooth is left as it were "empty" in the sense that there is no more vital tissue in the internal space.

-Each tooth has channels within its roots that normally contain the pulp.
+Each tooth has canals within its roots that normally contain the pulp.
 The number of canals varies according to the tooth, and is anatomically related to the number of roots.
-You can find from a minimum of 1 channel to a maximum of 4, but even 5 channels are rarely observed, or less numerous channels but with complex shapes.
+You can find from a minimum of 1 canal to a maximum of 4, but even 5 canals are rarely observed, or less numerous canals with complex shapes.

 An important feature is that the canals often end in numerous lateral branches near the root apex, such as a river delta.
 This particular configuration is sometimes the cause of problems due to the scarce possibility of cleaning in these areas.

 Root canal treatment aims at the complete removal of the dental pulp from the entire internal system of its canals.
 This removal ensures that the ever present bacterial load is totally removed or so drastically reduced as to be ultimately harmless.
-To perform this operation, an access cavity is made through the crown of the tooth and, having reached the mouth of the canals, thin rods are introduced inside, which are nothing more than scrapers, suitable for removing the tissue and for simultaneous enlargement. of the internal diameter of the channels.
+To perform this operation, an access cavity is made through the crown of the tooth and, having reached the entrance of the canals, thin rods are introduced inside, which are nothing more than scrapers, suitable for removing the tissue and for simultaneously enlarging the inner diameter.

 a) ENDODONTIC INSTRUMENTS

-There are hand and rotating instruments (in steel or nickel-titanium).
-They are used (depending on the preferred technique) alone or together alternating.
-There are various designs for these tools, each designed to have certain cutting characteristics to suit different situations.
-Every professional applies the system of instruments with which he has the most experience or whose characteristics he knows best.
+There are hand-held and rotating instruments (in steel or nickel-titanium).
+They are used (depending on the preferred technique) alone or alternating together.
+There are various designs for these tools, each thought to have certain cutting characteristics to suit different situations.
+Every professional applies the tool system with which he has the most experience or whose characteristics he knows best.

 b) APICAL LOCATOR

-It is an electronic instrument used by the dentist to measure the length of the tooth from a reference point on the crown to the apex.
-This is achieved by inserting a thin working instrument into the canal at the beginning of the preparation and connecting it with the sensor.
-The device gives a reading of the electrical resistance along the channel and warns the operator when the instrument reaches the channel outlet (apex).
-The measurement found will be taken as the working length to perform the root canal treatment.
-During processing, the dentist may sometimes want to repeat the measurement to check it again better, also because in curved canals, the widening of the same causes the shortening of the working distance, due to the straightening of the curvature.
+It is an electronic instrument used by the dentist to measure the length of a canal from a reference point on the crown to the apex.
+This is achieved by inserting a thin instrument into the canal at the beginning of the preparation and connecting it with the sensor.
+The device gives a reading of the electrical resistance along the canal and warns the operator when the instrument reaches the outlet (apex).
+The measure will be held as working length to perform the root canal treatment.
+During processing, the dentist may sometimes want to repeat the measurement to better check it again, also because in curved canals, the widening of diameter shortens the working lenght, due to the straightening of the curvature.

 The measurement found with this instrument is valid in most cases, but certain localizers are more influenced, for example, by the presence of fluids in the canals.
 This data is therefore continuously crossed with others, for example drying with paper cones.